What is LTV in SaaS?

 Every time a subscription event occurs (renewal, upgrade, downgrade, additional seats), send an update back to your ad platforms with the new total lifetime value.
 If your customer renews for month 6, you'd send an update increasing the conversion value from $100 to $600 to Google, Meta, and TikTok.

 Implementation: Listen to webhooks from your billing provider (Stripe, Paddle, Lemon Squeezy).
 On each event, calculate new cumulative LTV and call each platform's API with the updated value.
-Include the original click ID (gclid
+Include the original click ID (gclid/fbclid/ttclid) and conversion time to match the update to the original conversion.

 4. Algorithms learn